 "Blimey.
 Definite bit of luck, that," agrees the rattlesnake, lunging.

 THIS CRAPSHOOT IS OVER.
 MUCH EARLIER THAN USUAL.

 You emerge onto the next floor, confirming your suspicions that things are going to get very repetitive after a while.
 Instead of a spitting gargoyle though, a bird flies towards you on a mission of death or death-related activity.
 Oh no!

 Oh, sorry, maybe you wanted two dies?
 Sorry.
 All out.
 You just get to die.

-If you're interested in checking them out, author Joe Dever made many available for free distribution after the series went out of print - normally via Project Aon , though it wasn't working at the time of writing.
-There's also a program called SeventhSense, which takes the data from the books and puts them into a more gamey form, and a web app, Lone Wolf Adventures that does the same online.
+If you're interested in checking them out, author Joe Dever made many available for free distribution after the series went out of print via Project Aon, and they've since been reprinted more than once.

 You're right, balls to that.
 Who wants to read in a Lone Wolf game of all things?
 You know who read books?
 Hitler.
 Hell, he even wrote one.
 To adventure!
 To glory!
 To... one second, let me look it up...

 You glance around to see that everything has become incredibly stupid, with a half-hearted reboot from sillies who think it's a good idea to do things like recruit talent by holding contests to draw naked Harley Quinn committing suicide.
 Ah, wait, I see the problem.
 Sorry, you've ended up in the festering New 52.
 You wanted regular 52.
 It's over there.
 Try again.